 Communication is one of the most critical skills to have in any professional setting.
 I was in a planning session one day when the key speaker mentioned that “Ninety-eight percent of all problems in the world come from miscommunication.”
 I’ve never been able to validate this statistic, but I also would never argue it, because there is truth to it.
-We could probably reassess many of our past issues and identify some root factor that came down to ineffective communication, whether it was due to poor listening skills, communication channel ineffectiveness, or over complication of directions.
+We could probably reassess many of our past issues and identify some root factors that came down to ineffective communication, whether it was due to poor listening skills, communication channel ineffectiveness, or over-complication of directions.
 I got the point.

 I thought I would share a true story as to why communication is important, as expressed by one of my daughters who was eight years old at the time.
 Please note that the names have been changed to protect the identity of those involved.

 My daughter was given a note from a little boy named Adam asking her to “go out with him.”
 The teacher saw the note and asked my daughter about it.
 She said she thought it came from Adam and that it had just been sitting on her desk.
 The teacher went to Adam and said, “Did you write this note?”
 He replied, “No.” She asked Chris, a little boy who sat across from Adam, “Is this note from you?”
 Chris replied, “No.” Now the teacher was confused.
 She said to Chris, “You don’t know anything about this note?”
 Chris said, “I know about it.”
 Now the teacher was a little annoyed and she said, “But I just asked if you wrote it and you said no.” Chris said, “No, you asked if it was from me and it’s not—it’s from Adam.”
 So the teacher said, “Adam, I asked if the note was from you and you said no.” Adam said, “No, you asked if I wrote it.
 My handwriting isn’t very good, so I had Chris write it for me.”